Amy Richards: Career

-Third Wave Feminism

-Richards's leadership and visionary work launched her as a primary spokesperson and leading voice for young feminist issues.
-Since then she has assumed that role by lecturing at hundreds of venues, writing books and articles about feminism, and making numerous media appearances all in an attempt to confirm that younger people are making bold and transformative contributions to their communities.
 She is the voice to "Ask Amy", an online advice column she has run at feminist.com since 1995.
-In addition to writing, Richards is a producer.
 She produced Viceland's Woman, as well as being a consulting producer for Gloria Steinem: In Her Own Words for HBO and an advisor on MAKERS: Women Making America, a PBS documentary on the women's movement.

 Richards is a co-founder of the Third Wave Foundation, which is now known as the Third Wave Fund, a national organization for young feminist activists between the ages of 15 and 30.
 The Third Wave Fund co-founded by Richards promotes gender justice, a movement to end patriarchy, transphobia, homophobia, and misogyny.
-The Fund creates a space where people have the comfortability to perform their gender based on how they want others to perceive them.
-Richards believes that gender justice enables youth to gain knowledge and learn how to fight against social norms placed by our society.
-Being able to teach the youth how to become leaders in society is a goal within the Third Wave fund.
-The Third Wave Fund gives the tools to those who identify as being in the LGBTQ community to have the resources and ability to lead powerful movements.
-Richards truly believes in the youth because she knows that the future is dependent on them.

 In July 2002, she co-founded and became president of Soapbox Inc., an organization based on feminism.
 She served as a cultural attaché to the U.S. Embassy in Russia, consulting on women’s issues.
 She has been a long-time consultant to Gloria Steinem and Anna Deavere Smith, as well as the Columbia School of Public Health among other places.
 She serves on the boards and advisory boards of organizations such as Sadie Nash Leadership Project and Chicken & Egg Productions, feminist.com, Ms. Magazine, and Fair Fund.
 She is an abortion rights activist, having terminated the pregnancy of her twins within a pregnancy where she was expecting triplets.

-Appearances and awards

-Richards has appeared in a range of media venues including Fox's The O’Reilly Factor, Oprah, Talk of the Nation, New York One and CNN.
-Woman, which she produced, is now Emmy nominated.
-In 2009, Richards was in residence at the writers retreat, Hedgebrook.
-She was first publicly distinguished as a leader in 1995 when Who Cares magazine chose her as one of twenty-five "Young Visionaries."

-She went on to win many accolades: